isc-projects/stork/doc/user/install.rst

 Subnet Identification
 ---------------------

-The Kea Control Agent shares subnet statistics labeled with the internal Kea IDs.
+The Kea Control Agent shares subnet statistics labeled with internal Kea IDs.
 The Prometheus/Grafana subnet labels depend on the installed Kea hooks.
 By default, the internal, numeric Kea IDs are used.
 However, if the ``subnet_cmds`` hook is installed, then the numeric IDs are resolved to subnet prefixes.